wbarendr/Data_Engineering_Dott/README.md

 If time would not be of essence I would love to dive into these systems, see how they work and learn why or why not to implement them for certain tasks.

 I would also love to implement a data visualizer, although this might be more the job for the analyser.
 They could be used to easily find mistakes in the query logic, plus graphs are awesome.

+Thank you for reading my assignment and I'm looking forward to hearing from you soon.